 Does my Child Need Neurofeedback?

-Every child can benefit from neurofeedback, especially those with attentional, learning, and behavioral symptoms that are interfering with their ability to learn, focus, and interact with others.
-There are a range of conditions that neurofeedback is used for, and I use it for everything from ADHD, anxiety, PANS/PANDAS, OCD and many other conditions.
+Every child can benefit from neurofeedback, especially those with attentional, learning, and behavioral symptoms that interfere with their ability to learn, focus, and interact with others.
+Neurofeedback is used for various conditions, and I use it for everything from ADHD, anxiety, PANS/PANDAS, OCD, and many other conditions.

-Is All Neurofeedback the Same?
+Are All Neurofeedback the Same?

-NO, not all neurofeedback is the same!
-People all over the world seek me out to help their children who are “treatment failures” when medication and talk therapy have not provided lasting relief.
+No, not all neurofeedback is the same!
+People worldwide seek me to help their “treatment failures” children when medication and talk therapy have not provided lasting relief.
 Neurofeedback is an integral part of my trademarked BrainBehaviorReset™ Program.

-Neurofeedback helps the brain work in a healthy way, which is why almost everyone gets a sense of calm and increased focus so they can learn a different way to respond, learn, or respond in their environment.
-Once the nervous system is reset with neurofeedback, kids can experience improvements such as better grades, greater self-confidence, improved sleep and mood, and better communication skills.
+Neurofeedback helps the brain work, so almost everyone gets a sense of calm and increased focus to learn a different way to respond, learn, or respond in their environment.
+Once the nervous system is reset with neurofeedback, kids can experience better grades, greater self-confidence, improved sleep and mood, and better communication skills.

 How Long Does Neurofeedback Last?

-It is what we teach in our trademarked BrainBehaviorReset™ Method and why people from all over the world chose the best care possible from the recognized leader in children’s mental health, Dr. Roseann, for their children and themselves.
-With neurofeedback, their brain is not only stabilized, but the health of their nervous system improves and symptoms decrease so they can feel confident, focused, and calm.
+It is what we teach in our trademarked BrainBehaviorReset™ Method and why people worldwide chose the best care possible from the recognized leader in children’s mental health, Dr. Roseann, for their children and themselves.
+With neurofeedback, their brain is not only stabilized, but the health of their nervous system improves, and symptoms decrease so they can feel confident, focused, and calm.

-We want our kids to have a healthy brain and body, so that they can not only feel good today, but they can continue to feel good in their future endeavors; and neurofeedback is an incredible way to improve their mental health.
+We want our kids to have healthy brains and bodies so that they can not only feel good today, but they can continue to feel good in their future endeavors, and neurofeedback is an incredible way to improve their mental health.
 To learn more about neurofeedback, check out my Youtube video on How Neurofeedback Can Help Your Child.

 Are you looking for SOLUTIONS for your struggling child or teen?